bazelbuild/bazel/site/versions/master/docs/install-compile-source.md

    [release page](https://github.com/bazelbuild/bazel/releases) for the desired version.
 We recommend to also verify the signature made by our [release key](https://bazel.build/bazel-release.pub.gpg) 48457EE0.
+   The distribution archive also contains generated files in addition to the versioned sources, so this step _cannot_ be short cut by using a checkout of the source tree.

 3. Unzip the archive and call `bash ./compile.sh`; this will create a bazel binary in `output/bazel`.
 This binary is self-contained, so it can be copied